ogait001/academic-profile/_posts/2026-05-01-the-is-and-the-am.md

 ## References

--Aristotle. *Physics.*
+- Aristotle. *Physics.*
--Augustine of Hippo. *Confessions.*
+- Augustine of Hippo. *Confessions.*
--Boethius. *The Consolation of Philosophy.*
+- Boethius. *The Consolation of Philosophy.*
--Thomas Aquinas. *Summa Theologiae.*
+- Thomas Aquinas. *Summa Theologiae.*
--Heidegger, Martin. *Being and Time.*
+- Heidegger, Martin. *Being and Time.*
--Husserl, Edmund. *On the Phenomenology of the Consciousness of Internal Time.*
+- Husserl, Edmund. *On the Phenomenology of the Consciousness of Internal Time.*
--Bergson, Henri. *Time and Free Will.*
+- Bergson, Henri. *Time and Free Will.*
--Einstein, Albert. *Relativity: The Special and the General Theory.*
+- Einstein, Albert. *Relativity: The Special and the General Theory.*
--Kierkegaard, Søren. *Either/Or; The Sickness Unto Death.*
+- Kierkegaard, Søren. *Either/Or; The Sickness Unto Death.*
--Wilde, Oscar. *The Picture of Dorian Gray.*
+- Wilde, Oscar. *The Picture of Dorian Gray.*
--Donne, John. *Devotions upon Emergent Occasions, Meditation XVII.*
+- Donne, John. *Devotions upon Emergent Occasions, Meditation XVII.*
--The Holy Bible — Book of Ecclesiastes; Book of Exodus; Gospel of John; Gospel of Luke; First Letter to the Corinthians; Second Letter of Peter; Gospel of Matthew.
+- The Holy Bible — Book of Ecclesiastes; Book of Exodus; Gospel of John; Gospel of Luke; First Letter to the Corinthians; Second Letter of Peter; Gospel of Matthew.
- -Gladiator (dir.
+- Gladiator (dir.
 Ridley Scott).

----

-*Note on Sources and Method: Oscar Gaitan develops this framework as part of a broader topology of time and experience in which temporal existence is structured lemniscatically, with the present moment as the invariant crossing point between the loops of memory and anticipation.
-This essay addresses the ontological, relational, and theological dimensions of that structure as they bear on the question of identity and its ground.
-The philosophical and literary references — Heidegger, Husserl, Augustine, Aristotle, Aquinas, Boethius, Bergson, Kierkegaard, Einstein, Donne, Wilde — are not sources for the argument but parallel witnesses to aspects of it, or interlocutors with whom the argument is in dialogue.
-The argument stands or falls on its own structural coherence.
-The scriptural readings offered here are philosophical and contemplative rather than exegetical in the technical scholarly sense.*